CyberShadow/hax11/readme.md

 under `$HOME/.config/mst4khack/profiles/`.
 Each file corresponds to one program, and will be named after the program executable's absolute path, but with forward slashes `/` substituted with backslashes `\`.

-Additionally, a `default` configuration file will be loaded before the program's.
+Additionally, a `default` configuration file (in the same directory as above) will be loaded before the program's.

 The syntax is one `Name=Value` pair per line.